 Michael appeared in two movie in his younger days.
 He enjoys dabbling in play writing and performing in dramas, plays, one-acts, and musicals.
 Michael plays the bagpipes in his spare time.

 The Rev. Michael L. Poole, Jr. was ordained a pastor in the Evangelical Lutheran Church in America in 2004.
-He has served congregations in Southern Ohio; Staten Island and Long Island, NY; and Union NJ.
+He has served congregations in Southern Ohio; Staten Island and Long Island, NY; and New Jersey.
 Michael led six trips to New Orleans, LA for recovery efforts following Hurricanes Katrina and Rita.
 He holds a Basic Police Chaplain certification through the International Conference of Police Chaplains.
 He has a Certificate of Specialized Training for Spiritual Care in Crisis Intervention, one in Critical Incident Stress Management for Emergency Services, as well as one in Critical Incident Stress Management for Emergency Services through the International Critical Incident Stress Foundation.
 He is an Adult Mental Health First Aid Instructor through the National Council on Behavioral Health.
 Michael received his Disaster Chaplaincy Training through the National Disaster Interfaiths Network.
 He is a Level 2 Lutheran Disaster Response Volunteer, and serves as a Ready NY Emergency Preparedness Presenter for NYC Emergency Management.
 He is also a trained Intentional Interim/Transitional Pastor through the National Association of Lutheran Interim Pastors (NALIP).